Mynigma/HTMLPurifier/README.md

 **tl&dr**: Objective-C Framework for HTML filtering originated in Edward Z. Yangs [HTMLPurifier for PHP](http://htmlpurifier.org).

 HTMLPurifier for Objective-C is an Standards-Compliant HTML Filtering Framework (getting there...).
-You can use it to prevent running bad code from **html emails** or other user submitted html code.
+You can use it to prevent running evil code from **html emails** or filter user submitted html code.

 Some built in features are: